droundy/internment/README.md

-To balance this, because `internment` has tokens that are globally valid, it uses a `Mutex` to protect its internal data, which is taken on the interning of new data as well as changing of reference counts, which is probably slower than the other interning crates (unless you want to use their tokens across threads, in which case you'd have to put the pool in a `Mutex` and pay the same penalty).
+To balance this, because `internment` has tokens that are globally valid, it uses a `Mutex` to protect its internal data, which is taken on the interning of new data, which is probably slower than the other interning crates (unless you want to use their tokens across threads, in which case you'd have to put the pool in a `Mutex` and pay the same penalty).